Skip to main content

 Other brands to consider

 In our testing, we tried many firm mattresses, and the four above stood out as our favorites.
-We also wanted to mention the Titan Plus, another firm mattress designed for higher-weight sleepers.
-The Titan Plus has a high firmness level of 9 out of 10, as well as great edge support, bounce, and motion isolation.
+We also wanted to mention the Titan Plus Core, another firm mattress designed for higher-weight sleepers.
+The Titan Plus Core has a high firmness level of 9/10, as well as great edge support, bounce, and motion isolation.

 Our process for testing the best firm mattresses

 Our team has spent thousands of hours researching and testing mattresses so you can feel confident in our reviews.
-We work with experts in sleep, physical therapy, and occupational therapy, so we know what features are most important when searching for a firm mattress.
+We work with experts in sleep, physical therapy, and occupational therapy, so we know which features are most important when choosing a firm mattress.

 For this review, we personally tested 30 mattresses identified through our research to offer pain relief and support.
 Each mattress was put through a rigorous testing process by older adults with pain to ensure we have real-world data about how they perform.